mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 _Note_: as in the Student record, the student's legal name should be used in the StudentEducationOrganizationAssociation.

+### Applied but Did Not Qualify
+**New for school year 2022-23:** This provides the ability for the district to identify a student that applied for the National School Lunch Program (NSLP) but did not qualify and is not served Free or Reduced Price meals.

+**Scenario**
+- Designate **Student 2** accordingly by adding ```studentCharacteristicDescriptor``` codeValue 10 (Applied for National School Lunch Program but did not qualify) to the ```studentCharacteristics``` collection.

+### Displaced Students and Student Crisis Events
+**New for school year 2022-23:** This provides a way to identify crisis events that may have displaced students in the district.

+**Scenario**
+- Designate **Student 3** as displaced by setting the ```displacedStudentIndicator``` to true
+- Describe the crisis event inside the ```crisisEventDescriptor``` element using code 4, 'Displaced by War in Ukraine'
+- Demonstrate dynamic loading of crisis event descriptors via the API within your software's interface, in order to facilitate rapid designation of students for future events.

 ### Language Academic Honors
 This collection object within the SEOA records one or more Student Academic distinctions awarded for languages including World Languages Proficiency Certificate, Bilingual Seal, and Multilingual Seal.
 See [additional documentation](README.md#language-academic-honor-documentation) in the readme file.